infectiousdisease-langelier-lab/LRTI_FABP4_GPT4_classifier/README.md

 ## Other folders

-* Folder `gene_counts`: contains the gene counts tables.
-Note that the `discover_counts.csv` file contains data for samples that are not analyzed (they were adjudicated to have Suspected LRTI or Indeterminate)
+* Folder `gene_counts`: contains the gene counts tables of the two cohorts.

 * Folder `metadata`: contains the metadata files.